On minimal coverings of groups by proper normalizers: Introduction and main results

 We suggest that it might be of interest to investigate which positive integers$>2$ can or can not be as {\it normalizer covering} numbers of groups.
-We construct a group $G$ with $\sigma_n(G)=p^{\alpha}+1$ for any prime $p$ and positive integer $\alpha$.
-Cohn conjectured that there is no group with $\sigma(G)=7$.
-This conjecture was confirmed by Tomkinson in \cite{tom}.
-But the situation is different in the {\it normalizer covering} since it is easy to see that that $\sigma_n(S_4)=7$ where $S_4$ is the symmetric group on four letters.
-An interesting question would be if there is an integer greater than 2 that is not the {\it normalizer covering} number of a group.
-We conjecture:
+For any prime $p$ and positive integer $k$, we construct a group $G$ with $\sigma_{ \mathfrak{n}}(G)=p^{k}+1$.
+Finelly, we pose the following conjecture: